Enhancing accuracy of uncertainty estimation in appearance-based gaze tracking with probabilistic evaluation and calibration: Introduction

 \section{Introduction}

-Appearance-based gaze tracking is a task full of uncertainties\cite{Zhong2024}.
-Factors such as appearance of subjects, lighting conditions, and camera parameters can greatly affect the model’s performance\cite{Zhang2015}.
-For reliable downstream mission-critical decision-making applications, such as driver monitoring systems, only knowing point estimations of gaze angles are insufficient, the accompanied inference uncertainties must also be provided to assess the trustworthiness/confidence of the gaze tracking result.
+Appearance-based gaze tracking is a task characterized by significant uncertainty~\cite{Zhong2024}.
+Factors such as subject appearance, lighting conditions, and camera parameters can significantly affect model performance~\cite{Zhang2015}.
+For reliable mission-critical applications, such as driver monitoring systems, mere point estimates of the gaze angle are insufficient; the accompanying inference uncertainties must be provided to assess gaze-tracking reliability.

-Equipping models with uncertainty awareness is a challenging task since the ground truth values of uncertainties are not available for each individual training sample.
-To circumvent this challenge, current methods typically employ a probabilistic approach such that the trained model outputs a probabilistic description of gaze angles that resembles the overall probabilistic distribution of the training dataset\cite{lakshminarayanan2017simple,pmlr-v80-kuleshov18a}.
-Variances, or prediction ranges, from the probabilistic prediction represents the uncertainty level – higher variances signal higher uncertainties\cite{Kellnhofer2019}.

-Despite allowing the model to acquire uncertainty inference capabilities, this training approach faces significant limitations.
-By letting the model adhere to the probability distribution from training data, the current training approach essentially treated the training data distribution as the uncertainty ground truth, allowing strong biases toward the training data \cite{pmlr-v80-kuleshov18a}.
-Since distribution from the testing data rarely follows that of the training data, such bias leads to inaccuracies in uncertainty estimation results, hindering broader applications of current uncertainty-aware models.

-Even more critically, existing metric and assessment approach for the inferred uncertainties failed to reveal the bias issue because they rely on an improper scoring rule developed from a spurious correlation between the gaze angle inference error and the estimated uncertainties (error-uncertainty correlation in short).
-By relying on the error-uncertainty correlation, existing studies essentially assume that errors in gaze angle have a strict positive correlation with uncertainties.
-Such a strict correlation is unlikely because uncertainties are not caused by prediction errors in gaze angles.
-Uncertainties only originate from two sources – aleatoric (data-related) and epistemic (model-related) ones, but no error-related ones\cite{kendall2017uncertainties}.
-Therefore, the error-uncertainty correlation is an improper scoring metric and cannot effectively and quantitatively reflect inaccuracies in uncertainty estimation.